Arctic Discovery Tour

 Another hour and a half gets us to Inuvik and the hotel for the next nights.
 (Lunch included.)

 This will be another fascinating day!
-We'll join the ice road truckers and drive onto the ice of a side arm of the Mackenzie River and head north towards the frozen Polar Sea.
-(Trip option: Drive your own car over the ice road! ($210 p.p.)
-You’ll be amazed about the thickness of the ice (up to 1.5 m)).
-We’ll drive past remote cabins and frozen in tug boats.
-After 180 km we'll make landfall at Tuktoyaktuk, a small Inuit town.
+We'll drive the newly constructed road and head north towards the frozen Polar Sea.
+We’ll drive true the vast the frozen tundra and after 180 km we'll reach Tuktoyaktuk, a small Inuit town.
 In "Tuk", the Inuit (Eskimo) population lives a partly traditional life style with hunting, trapping and fishing but the oil and gas industry is also very evident in and around the town.
 The town is nicely situated in a sheltered bay on the Beaufort Sea.
-You can take photos of the old mission ship, cabins, small boats and the many tied up dogs.
+We'll meet up with our Inuit guide, who will show you and tell stories about their life in the frozen north.
 By mid-afternoon we'll return to Inuvik.
 (Lunch included)

 Day 6 You want ice with that view?